robert-arias/recipes-drupalcon-2024/README.md

 ## Install Standard Recipe
 - Go to the `web` directory.
-- Run `lando php core/scripts/drupal recipe core/recipes/standard`
+- Run `lando php core/scripts/drupal recipe core/recipes/standard` to install the standard recipe.
+- Run `lando drush cr` to clear caches.
 - Done!
 We don't need to unpack dependencies.

 ## Recipe install on top of minimal profile issue